 The program provides accommodations, including meals, in the homes of Mexican families.
 This experience is an invaluable way to learn about Mexican culture on a personal level, as well as an important step towards mastering Spanish.

 Parents of older children (10 and above) who would like to have a child accompanying them should discuss the options with the program leaders.
 Additional costs apply, but children may be able to study Spanish and participate in all excursions by prior arrangements.

 All loans, grants, and scholarships for which participants are eligible at Indiana University can also be used for the Mexico program.

 Competitive scholarships are available in the Spring Semester and can be applied to program costs.
-Visit the International Programs website or speak with a director about options and deadlines.
+Visit the Office of Financial Aid and Scholarships Study Abroad page for more information.

 “I had an amazing time in Oaxaca!
 The city is a blend of multiple cultures that combine to form an absolutely incredible experience - there was so much to see, learn, eat, and explore, that the time flew by.
 I think Oaxaca is a fantastic place to improve your Spanish while simultaneously having a great time and creating irreplaceable memories." - Alycia Gondocs 2012

 “An opportunity of a lifetime….
 I will never hear the word Mexico again without thinking of my Mexican family and friends.” - Donna Crispen 1996

 “If I was to tell a friend, I would tell them it is an experience of a lifetime and that they should ‘seize the day." - Andre Anderson 1999